 With Eleven we hope to support the further expansion of research into effectiveness in the social sector; with Juvat we aim to continue promoting the “pay for success” approach, with Clarat we intend to make the support programs for refugees and their helpers, as well as welfare programs for children, young people and families in Germany, more transparent and accessible.
 With Par we hope to support projects that are as effective and efficient as possible for leading families out of existential poverty.
-For the above activities, estimated 7.5 million euros will be spent in 2016.
 The budget for 2017 will be around 9.5 million euros.

 Personnel structure of Benckiser Stiftung Zukunft in 2018